Latest News, Events and Updates

 Advice and News from Our Partners

-National Highways wants everyone to have a safe T.R.I.P. this winter.
+National Highways wants everyone to have a safe T.R.I.P. this spring as we gear up for road trips, scenic drives and family days out during the Easter holidays.

-They remind us of the need to check our vehicles, stay weather-aware and prioritise driver wellbeing so that we can have safer and more enjoyable journeys.
+They remind us of the need to check our vehicles, stay weather-aware, especially heavy rain, late frost or snow, and prioritise driver wellbeing so that we can have safer and more enjoyable journeys.

 So, remember T.R.I.P.: